nginxinc/nginx-amplify-doc/amplify-guide.md

 Local settings are accessible via the "Settings" icon that can be found when a particular system's tile is extended to the right.

-Local settings override corresponding global settings on a per-object basis.
-If you generally prefer to monitor your NGINX configurations on all but some specfiic systems, you can uncheck those systems in the their local settings menu.
+Local settings override the global settings on a per-object basis.
+If you generally prefer to monitor your NGINX configurations on all but some specific systems, you can uncheck the corresponding settings in the local settings menu.

 ## Metrics and Metadata

 Most metrics will be collected by the Amplify Agent without requiring the user to perform any additional setup.
 For troubleshooting, see [**What to Check if Amplify Agent Isn't Reporting Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#what-to-check-if-amplify-agent-isnt-reporting-metrics).

 Some additional metrics for NGINX monitoring will only be reported if the NGINX configuration file is adjusted accordingly.
-See [**Additional NGINX Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) below, and pay attention to the *source* and *variable* fields in the metric descriptions that follow.
+See [**Additional NGINX Metrics**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) below, and pay attention to the <pre>Source</pre> and <pre>Variable</pre> fields in the metric descriptions that follow.

 ### OS Metrics